Inference in Predictive Quantile Regressions: Introduction

+In contrast to this large literature on predictive mean regression, we are aware of no theoretical work prior to our original working paper version \cite{MaynardShimotsuWang2011} that establishes valid econometric inference methods in quantile predictive regression with persistent regressors.
 In this paper, we develop proper inference methods for short-horizon predictive quantile regressions with nearly integrated regressors.
 This paper makes three main contributions.
 First, we derive the limit distribution of the quantile regression coefficients by generalizing results of \citet{xiao:09}, who derives inference in a quantile regression with cointegrated time series, to the local-to-unity setting.
 Second, we derive the asymptotics of heteroskedasticity and autocorrelation consistent (HAC) covariance matrix estimate and $t$-statistic.
 In contrast to predictive mean regression, the error terms in predictive quantile regression can be serially correlated.
 For example, when the stock return contains a GARCH component, the quantiles of the stock return are serially correlated because large returns are followed by large returns.
-Therefore, it is essential to use a HAC covariance matrix estimate and $t$-statistic.
-Existing literature, such as \citet{Lee2016}, \citet{FanLee19joe}, and \citet{cai23joe}, assume the error terms in predictive quantile regression are serially uncorrelated.
+Therefore, it is essential to use a HAC covariance matrix estimate and a HAC $t$-statistic.
+Existing literature in predictive quantile regression, such as \citet{Lee2016}, \citet{FanLee19joe}, and \citet{cai23joe}, assume the error terms are serially uncorrelated.
 Consequently, their asymptotic results no longer hold, for example, when the stock return contains a GARCH component.
-As in the case of predictive mean regression, the limiting distribution of the standard and HAC $t$-statistics are nonstandard, and the standard inference procedures can be unreliable when predictors are both persistent and endogenous.
+As in the case of predictive mean regression, the limiting distribution of the standard and HAC $t$-statistics are nonstandard, and the standard inference procedures are unreliable when predictors are both persistent and endogenous.
 Third, we provide an inference procedure that is valid both when the predictor is a local-to-unity process and when the predictor is stationary.
 When the largest root of the predictor lies in the near unit root range, we provide a fully modified bias correction to the quantile regression estimator.
-This is equivalent to a quantile version of the correction in \citet{cy06}.
-In practice, a Bonferroni bound is required based on a first-stage confidence interval for the local-to-unity coefficient.
-Recently, \citet{Phillips14} has proven that the predictive tests of \citet{Cavanagh/Elliott/Stock:95} and \citet{cy06} become invalid if the predictor is stationary.
-To address this problem, we follow in the spirit of \citet{ElliotMullerWatson15}\footnote{\citet{ElliotMullerWatson15} suggest this switching strategy in a more general context including mean predictive regression with persistent regressors as one of several examples.} and switch to a standard predictive quantile regression HAC $t$-test with a slightly conservative critical value when the largest root lies outside the near unit root range.
+This is equivalent to a quantile version of the correction in \citet{cy06}. \citet{Phillips14} has proven that the predictive tests of \citet{Cavanagh/Elliott/Stock:95} and \citet{cy06} become invalid if the predictor is stationary.
+To address this problem, we follow in the spirit of \citet{ElliotMullerWatson15} and switch to a standard predictive quantile regression HAC $t$-test with a slightly conservative critical value when the largest root lies in the stationary range.
 We refer to this as a \textit{switching-FM predictive quantile regression test}.
 Our Monte Carlo simulations verify that the switching-FM quantile regression test has good size and power both when the predictor is a local-to-unity process and when the predictor is stationary.